HjalmarSnoep/emergentism/README.md

 In summary, a Creative Commons license can be significant for emergentism as it aligns with the collaborative and inclusive nature of this worldview, allowing for the open exchange of ideas and fostering a sense of collective effort towards the ongoing development of knowledge and understanding.

 ### further exploration:
-- the big philosophical questions
+- the five big philosophical questions:
       - Who started it? ( concept of causality, kosmogonies)
       - Are we going to make it? (existential concerns about the meaning and purpose of life,  human nature and the potential for survival or progress is survival the point, is there a point?)
       - Where are we going to put it? (ethics, social organization, and the allocation of resources)
       - Who's going to clean up? (responsibility, accountability, and stewardship, ethics, environmentalism, and the ethical and social responsibility, and the importance of service.)
       - Is it serious? ( meaning, truth, and significance and the hallucination of reality and self, non-duality, the universe as play)

 - process of integration and synthesis of other ways of other viewpoints.
 - Intelligence beyond the species animal intelligence, swarm intelligence, AI and the future of thought and information